jhustata/book/_sources/lab2.md

 3. Stata should have some values in the memory as `r()` values.
 Ask Stata to display the list of the `r()` values.

 4. Display the mean value.
-Store the mean value as a local macro ``mean’`.
-Display the local macro `mean’.
+Store the mean value as a local macro `mean`.
+Display the local macro `mean`.

 5. Now let’s try something more useful.
 Calculate the mean value of age.
 Print the following sentence: `The mean age is XX.X years`.
 Replace `XX` with correct values.
 Round to tenths (e.g. 35.2 years).